Pranoti-5/Titanic-EDA/README.md

 Passengers with mid-sized families (3-4 members) had higher survival rates than those traveling alone or in very large groups Fare paid correlated with survival rates, likely due to its relationship with passenger class and accommodation location on the ship

-Skills Demonstrated

-Data cleaning and handling of missing values Exploratory data analysis techniques
-Feature engineering and selection
-Data visualization best practices
-Pipeline construction for machine learning
-Model building and evaluation
-Statistical analysis and interpretation

-How to Use This Project

-Make sure you have the required libraries installed: pip install pandas numpy matplotlib seaborn scikit-learn

-Run the main script:
-python titanic_eda.py

-Review the generated visualizations and console output to understand the analysis findings

-Future Improvements

-Implement more advanced feature engineering techniques Try additional machine learning algorithms and compare performance Create an interactive dashboard for exploration
-Add hypothesis testing to validate key findings Enhance visualizations with more detailed annotations

-Credits

-Dataset: Titanic passenger data from Kaggle/Seaborn Analysis and code by: Pranoti
-Jan 2025- in progress